JeremyACase/ubiquia/common/library/belief-state-libraries/README.md

 > **Shared library components for typed, schema-driven belief state services in Ubiquia.**

 The `belief-state-libraries` module provides foundational building blocks for belief-state services in Ubiquia.
-It contains reusable components for **typed data handling**, **RESTful controller scaffolding**, **DTO transformation**, **JPA persistence**, and **entity relationship management** — all optimized for schema-generated, runtime-compiled agent belief systems.
+It contains reusable components for **typed data handling**, **RESTful controller scaffolding**, **DTO transformation**, **JPA persistence**, and **entity relationship management** — all optimized for schema-generated, runtime-compiled component belief systems.

 ---